Cyphs/SteamDeckSTR/README.md

 Mod Organizer 2 is my mod manager of choice on Windows, but Vortex seems more straightforward for running STR on the Deck and might be more user-friendly.

-Supports only the **latest Steam version of Skyrim Special Edition** (1.6.1170) currently.
+Supports only the **latest Steam version of Skyrim Special Edition** (1.7.104) and Skyrim Together Reborn 1.8.1 or newer currently.
 Support might be added for the GOG version later.
 MO2 support hopefully soon.

 **Important Note:** Skyrim Together only provides support for Windows on their official social media spaces (Discord, Reddit, etc.) If you have issues using this, do not ask for support there.
 You can [submit an issue here](https://github.com/Cyphs/SteamDeckSTR/issues/new/choose) or message me on Discord: internalerrorx

 # Install

-These scripts assume that the game is in the default location on either the Internal storage (recommended) or an SD card.
-For now, please leave it as default.
-This might become more interactive and configurable for other locations in the future.
+The scripts find Skyrim Special Edition through Steam's own library list, so it can be on the Internal storage (recommended) or an SD card, including a SteamLibrary folder added in Desktop mode.

 * Before continuing, back up your Skyrim saves (just in case anything goes wrong), make sure you've read through the official STR [Wiki](https://wiki.tiltedphoques.com/tilted-online/general-information/faq) and the [Playguide](https://wiki.tiltedphoques.com/tilted-online/general-information/playguide).

 * It's recommended to start with a fresh installation, so uninstall the game if currently installed first.
 If you own the Anniversary Upgrade DLC, make sure to [disable it under the DLC tab](https://raw.githubusercontent.com/Cyphs/SteamDeckSTR/tests/files/image.gif) in the game's Properties on Steam before installing.
-It is recommended to use the Internal drive for guaranteed better performance with multiplayer; and because SD card setups are not configured properly for this script yet.
+It is recommended to use the Internal drive for guaranteed better performance with multiplayer.
 If you have other Creations, be sure to [uninstall them](https://help.bethesda.net/#en/answer/36378) as well.

 * After reinstalling Skyrim Special Edition from Steam, **don't run it yet**.
 Failing to follow these steps exactly as written may result in bugs and crashes during your playthrough!